Want To Be A Great “Big-Event Coach” – Three Things That Can Make or Break You

 Among the best questions you can ask are those that remind athletes how they got where they are.
 For example, asking what they did to make training go so well the day before is a great way to talk to athletes before a big event.
 Remember, it is always a good idea at big events to focus on what to do, not what if.
 One of my favorite exercises to use with a nervous athlete at a big event is made up of four questions:

 1. What is your job?
-Sample answer, “wrestle well tomorrow.”
+Sample answer, “play soccer well tomorrow.”